 You can repurpose old pillows in many ways, including using them as fabric rags for cleaning around the house, stuffing them into pet beds, or padding for shipped items.

 If you’re feeling creative, you could even use old pillow covers to make new throw pillows or stuffed animals.
 For more ideas, search online for “DIY projects with old pillows” or talk to a local craft store for advice.

 There is no one-size-fits-all answer to this question, as the best time to throw away your old pillows will depend on a variety of factors, including their condition, how often you use them, and whether there are any alternative options available.

 Generally speaking, however, it’s usually a good idea to replace your pillows every few years or whenever they become stained or worn out.

 It depends on the materials they´re made of.
 While synthetic pillows may only last for a few years, latex or wool pillows can typically be used for 5-10 years or more.

 Ultimately, the best way to know when it’s time to replace your old pillows is to pay attention to how they feel and look over time, if they lose support and become compressed or lumpy, they should be replaced.

-When it comes time to dispose of old pillows, there are a variety of options available.
+When it comes time to dispose of old pillows, a variety of options are available.
 Whether you decide to donate or recycle your pillows, repurpose them into other items, or simply throw them away in the trash, there are many ways to get rid of unwanted pillows in an environmentally friendly and responsible way.

-On top of that, as natural pillows are biodegradable, even if they end up in the landfill, they will eventually break down, making them a truly sustainable option for everyone.
+On top of that, as natural pillows are biodegradable, even if they end up in landfill, they will eventually break down, making them a truly sustainable option for everyone.